nkksbst/rl/README.md

 #Reinforcement Learning
-this is a repo for the udemy course by Phil Tabor
+this is a repo for the Udemy course by Phil Tabor